 As the digital revolution was literally eating the print world alive, Mike happily took a buyout offered from the Ledger and embarked on a freelance career as a infographic artist and illustrator in 2009.
 Not-so-happily was the timing of this new beginning … the start of the Great Recession.
 In 2010, Mike accepted an offer as a visual designer at News Corp working for

-Gollum’s Rupert Murdock’s digital baby, The Daily.
+Gollum’s Rupert Murdock’s iPad start-up, The Daily.

 After The Daily crashed upon the digital rocks in 2012, Mike joined Advance Digital (now known as Advance Local) in Jersey City, working in something called “print innovation” and managing “efficiencies,” … which is really a cartoonist’s dream when you get down to it.